 She has appeared on CBS’s The Doctors, The Dennis Miller Show, World News with Diane Sawyer, and NPR’s Take Two and All Things Considered, ABC News, and has been the subject of many other television, radio, newspaper and magazine stories/articles.

-Cindy has also produced a feature-length documentary Banner on the Moon, available on iTunes and Amazon, and Google Play.
-Film trailer Banner on the Moon.
+Cindy has also produced a feature-length documentary Banner on the Moon.
+View film trailer Banner on the Moon.

 “My journey shows how adversity can elicit hidden strength, and I hope to inspire people to live life to its fullest and reach for their dreams.” says Cindy.

 Contact Cindy for availability and speaking fee.

-- Topics: Resilience, Inspirational, Women’s Issues, Extreme Sports, Motivational, Leadership, Rare Disease Advocate, Visionary Entrepreneur, and Education.
+- Topics: Resilience, Inspirational, Adversity, Women’s Issues, Extreme Sports, Motivational, Adventurer, Rare Disease Advocate, Visionary Entrepreneur, and Education.